-Experiencing no hot water ever is obvious evidence of an issue.
+Getting no hot water ever is clear evidence of an issue.
 But fluctuating water temperature is often missed as a concern.
 This could signify mineral deposits have built up and your element must be corrected or changed.

 If you’re receiving none or a small amount of hot water, there could be an issue with the pilot light.
-If you’re unsure how to fix this, contact the Experts at 574-218-6404.
+If you’re unsure how to fix this, contact the Experts at 574-218-6404 in Elkhart.
 While some owners can relight the pilot light on their own, it can be unsafe if you’re unsure of the process.